johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

   need to know the public key to verify a signature created by the senders private key.

-# Updating Delegation Information via DDNS Updates.
+# Updating Delegation Information via DNS UPDATEs.

 This is not a new idea.
-The functionality to update delegation information in the parent zone via DDNS has been available for years in a least one DNS implementation (BIND9).
-However, while DDNS is used extensively inside organisations it has not seen much use across organisational boundaries.
+The functionality to update delegation information in the parent zone via DNS UPDATE has been available for years in a least one DNS implementation (BIND9).
+However, while DNS UPDATE is used extensively inside organisations it has not seen much use across organisational boundaries.
 And zone cuts, almost by definition, usually cuts across such boundaries.

-When sending a DDNS update it is necessary to know where to send it.
+When sending a DNS UPDATE it is necessary to know where to send it.
 Inside an organisation this information is usually readily available.
 But outside the organisation it is not.
 And even if the sender would know where to send the update, it is not at all clear that the destination is reachable to the sender (the parent primary is likely to be protected by firewalls and other measures).

-This constitutes a problem for using DDNS Updates across zone cuts.
+This constitutes a problem for using DNS UPDATES across zone cuts.

-Another concern is that traditionally DDNS updates are sent to a primary nameserver, and if the update signture verifies the update is automatically applied to the DNS zone.
+Another concern is that traditionally DNS UPDATEs are sent to a primary nameserver, and if the update signture verifies the update is automatically applied to the DNS zone.
 This is often not an acceptable mechanism.
 The recipient may, for good reason, require additional policy checks and likely an audit trail.
 Finally, the change should in many cases not be applied to the running zone but rather to some sort of provisioning system or a database.

-This creates another problem for using DDNS Updates for managing delegation information.
+This creates another problem for using DNS UPDATEs for managing delegation information.

 Both problems are addressed by the proposed mechanism for locating the